Chimney, Oxfordshire: History

 Chimney's toponym is derived from Old English, meaning "Island of a man named Ceomma".
 A series of ring ditches to the west of the hamlet have been scheduled as an ancient monument, as has an oval causewayed enclosure which is approximately 150 m across.
 A large Anglo-Saxon cemetery, in use from the mid 10th century to the mid 11th century, has been found west of Chimney Farm.
 Chimney has been a small settlement since then.
 There were about 18 households in the 13th century, and the population reached a peak of 46 in 1821.
 In 1931, the last year for which separate figures are available, the population was 24.

 Two late 17th century cottages at Chimney Farm have been designated as Grade II listed buildings, as has the Lower Farmhouse.

-Until the 19th century Chimney was a township in the parish of Bampton.
-It was made a separate civil parish in 1866.
-In 1931 the parish was united with Aston and Cote to form Aston Bampton, which was united with Shifford in 1954 to form the parish of Aston Bampton and Shifford, later renamed Aston, Cote, Shifford and Chimney.
+Chimney was historically a hamlet in the ancient parish of Bampton.
+Civil functions under the poor laws from the 17th century onwards were administered separately for Chimney and other parts of Bampton parish.
+As such, Chimney became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+In 1932, Chimney was merged with the neighbouring parish of Aston and Cote (also formerly part of Bampton) to become a new civil parish called Aston Bampton, which was in turn merged with Shifford (another former hamlet of Bampton) in 1954 to become Aston Bampton and Shifford.
+The parish was renamed Aston, Cote, Shifford and Chimney in 1988.